 It is a peer-to-peer hypermedia protocol where users can store their decentralized NFTs off-chain, decreasing the chance of being hacked.

 IPFS changes how information is distributed using content-based addressing instead of the standard location-based.
 When you add a file to IPFS, it is split into smaller pieces, cryptographically sliced, and given a unique certificate called a Content Identifier (CID).

 CID is a permanent record of your file, and it’s directly connected to the NFT content instead of an HTTP link which can be hacked and modified, granting more security.
 Files stored on IPFS cannot be censored or tampered with, and any changes cannot overwrite the original file.
 If a hacker node ever makes a CID hash, you will be notified on your end of the false data.

 Cold Storage Hardware Wallet

-While IPFS is a pretty secure storage option, if you are really concerned about your NFTs’ security, you should go for a Hardware Storage Wallet.
-Being offline means that the private keys which enable users to access their valuable assets are stored in an unhackable hardware wallet device and not on a website where they are vulnerable.
+While IPFS is a pretty secure storage option, if you are concerned about your NFTs’ security, go for a Hardware Storage Wallet.
+Being offline means that the private keys which enable users to access their valuable assets are stored in an unhackable hardware wallet device rather than on a website where they are vulnerable.